vrk-kpa/suomifi-design-tokens/README.md

 ### 💨 Transitions

-Radius tokens are available with **radiuses** property as css strings.
+Radius tokens are available with **transitions** property as css strings.

 Excerpt from **suomifiDesignTokens** object: